Policy and Approach

 Examples of Company-wide Action

-Skylark Group recognizes the sustainable use of water resources as a critical management issue and is actively engaged in their management and conservation.
+Skylark Group recognizes sustainable water resource utilization as a key management issue and is actively committed to its management and conservation.

 As part of these efforts, we have consistently responded to the CDP Water security questionnaire, a global framework for water risk management.
-In 2024, our initiatives were highly evaluated internationally, and we achieved an "A Score."
+In 2025, our initiatives were highly regarded internationally, resulting in an "A Score" for the second consecutive year, following our achievement in 2024.

 We believe this accomplishment is the result of our Group-wide efforts to reduce water consumption, which include introducing water-saving equipment and improving the efficiency of water use under a unified, company-wide collaborative framework.
 We will continue to promote ongoing water conservation activities and disclose information in accordance with international standards.